How OneOncology drives innovation in community oncology with Slack

 On-demand disease expertise creates a micro-learning environment

-‘We’ve created a micro-learning environment for them with easy, on-demand access to EOM content.
-EOM is just one model, but the same transformative behaviours drive most any value-based care programmes,’ says Duncan Allen, the SVP of Clinical Services at OneOncology.
-‘Ultimately, it is critical information to get in their hands.
+“We’ve created a micro-learning environment for them with easy, on-demand access to EOM content.
+EOM is just one model, but the same transformative behaviors drive most any value-based care programs,” says Duncan Allen, the SVP of Clinical Services at OneOncology.
+“Ultimately, it is critical information to get in their hands.
 And the reality is we wouldn’t be able to if we didn’t have Slack.
-This content would have limited consumption for instance if we relied on email.’
+This content would have limited consumption for instance if we relied on email.”

 Driving innovative benefits with Enterprise Grid